-A nurse will monitor you after your procedure for up to 30 minutes.
-We often perform a chest xray after the procedure.
-After a short period of monitoring, provided you feel well, you can be collected and taken home.
+You will be monitored by a nurse after your procedure for up to 30 minutes.
+We often perform a chest x-ray after the procedure.
+After a short period of monitoring, provided you feel well, you will be ready to be collected and taken home.
 We suggest that someone either drives you home or travels with you in a taxi if possible.